Blood Death Knight Frequently Asked Questions — Battle for Azeroth (BfA) 8.2

 - Take Purgatory.
 Competing with Red Thirst can make this difficult to do, as it requires adjusting your cooldown plan, but especially when progressing on new content this ability will effectively allow you to learn fights twice as fast.
 As the tank, you should plan to be the first player to master a new encounter, and the last to die — unexpected tank deaths are a greater hindrance to progression by far than other deaths.
 It is often worth relying on an additional external cooldown during progression to make this available to select.

 - Use Rune of the Stoneskin Gargoyle.
-This is a significant hit to your damage output — as much as a 7% loss — but it provides a sizable increase to your effective Health through the buff to both Armor and Stamina.
+This is a significant hit to your damage output — as much as a 7% loss — along with the loss of its healing element (as much as 10% of your HPS), but it provides a sizable increase to your effective Health through the buff to both Armor and Stamina.

 - Use Stamina food and flasks.
 Generally, this should be your last option; you trade mitigation and damage both for an increased health pool, which makes you take more damage overall while noticeably reducing your damage potential.
 As a general rule, only consider this if you need the additional Health to survive specific attacks.

 The Blood Death Knight module for SimulationCraft is well-maintained and can generally be relied upon to help understand the effect to damage output your gear, talent, and Azerite trait choices can have.

 That having been said, SimulationCraft cannot be used to evaluate defensive choices.
 Do not consider simulations in a vacuum; a choice having the highest damage potential does not make it the best choice.

 - 26 Jun.
 2019: Updated for Patch 8.2.
 Removed false claims about rune strike and re-worked the Defensive vs. Offensive section.

 - 22 Jan.
 2019: This page has been reviewed for Season 2 and no changes are necessary.